Dying

 Dying is the final stage of life which will eventually lead to death.
 Diagnosing dying is a complex process of clinical decision-making, and most practice checklists facilitating this diagnosis are based on cancer diagnoses.
+Dying is a two-stage process in which clinical death occurs when a heart stops beating, and biological death occurs when brain cells start to die from a lack of oxygen.

 Signs of dying

 The National Cancer Institute in the United States advises that the presence of some of the following signs may indicate that death is approaching: